eliottjohnson/Obsidian-Vault/Programming/MAD-X Lecture/MADX Theory.md

 Maximum 46 characters for a variable name

 Denormal number makes the cpu go into a special mode and takes the calculation way longer

+## deferred expersionn

+If you change a value, everything is calculated from it

+c :=3*b

+command:
+	drift
+	return
+factories:
+	sequence
+	drift

+Special constructs;
+	if
+	elseif
+	else
+	while
+	line
+	macro

+The dot "." is part of the identifier, in the LHC it is a separator.